deverman/encryptedpdf_to_regularpdf/README.md

           chmod +x /path/to/encryptedpdf_to_regularpdf.sh
           ```
      2. Continue Matching Rules:
         - Add an action called "Continue matching rules" after the "Run Shell Script" action.
 This ensures that Hazel evaluates subsequent rules for the same file.

-### Prevent Double Processing
+(If that is the desired behavior.)

-❗️**Pro Tip: Prevent Double Processing**
+## ❗️**Pro Tip: Prevent Double Processing**
 After Hazel runs your decryption script, the file is technically “changed” (decrypted and overwritten), which can re-trigger the same Hazel rule.
 To avoid that:
-- Set a Hazel condition to exclude files starting with `encrypted_`.
+- Set a Hazel condition to exclude files starting with `encrypted_` as recommended above.
-- Alternatively, use a custom tag after successful decryption (e.g., “Decrypted”) and exclude it on future passes.

 ### 3. Verify Script Path
 Ensure the script is located in a directory accessible to Hazel.
 If necessary, hardcode the full path to `qpdf` in the script, as Hazel does not inherit the system `PATH`.